nareshbhatia/scaling-websockets/chat-test/README.md

 ## Results for ws-chat

-Results below ~4000 errors at a sustained load of 50 users/second, which is somewhat less that ~5200 errors in the case of websocket-chat.
+Results below show ~4000 errors at a sustained load of 50 users/second, which is somewhat less that ~5200 errors in the case of websocket-chat.

 ### Arrival rate: 50 users/second